-How to Make a Duck Tape® Witch Pumpkin
+How to Make a No-Carve Duck Tape® Witch Pumpkin

 When my baby pumpkin was all clean I started with the eyes.
 Very simple.
 Cut a piece of black Duck Tape®, cut an oval shape and a smaller circle, and cut a circle out of the white Duck Tape® to make the eyes.

 The mouth was a little tricky because the tape kept wanting to stick to itself, so I cut a strip and lightly applied it to some transfer paper, like what you would use for vinyl.
 I cut it out, removed the transfer paper backing and put the mouth in place.

 Now that my pumpkin has a face it is time to start working on the green witch hair.

 I cut one strip of the green Duck Tape® and cut another piece that is just a little bit shorter.
 I put the two sticky sides together.
 Making sure to leave one side with the sticky still exposed.

 Cut the strip into smaller strips and use the exposed sticky end to stick the “hair” to the pumpkin.
 I did about five rows on each side and scrunched up each strand to give a crazy hair look.